Dashboard Overview (for Admins & Guards)

 • Below the header, you may see notifications or reminders.
 For example, management can post a banner reminding residents to update their contact information or providing a community code.

-This panel tracks the number of guests and vendors entering your community:
+This panel tracks the number of guests and vendors entering your community.

 • Use the 7 Days or 30 Days buttons above the chart to change the date range.

-• Choose AllApproved, or Denied to filter the chart by status.
-Approved entries are represented by the green line and denied entries by the red line.
+• Choose All, Approved, or Denied to filter the chart by status.
+Approved entries are represented by green bars and denied entries are indicated by a red marker at the top of each bar.

 • Hover or tap on any point on the chart to see the exact number of approved/denied entries for that day.